beatoven9/scor/README.txt

 5. create an env variable for the node list. and read from it.
 6. if there is no env variable ask them to list their nodes hostnames.
 7. output the correct env variable and suggest the user paste it into their .bashrc file.

+Other ideas:

+I should write scripts to do the rest of these tasks using the command runner.
+I should figure out how to install it as a module.